HL7/fhir-mCODE-ig/input/pagecontent/glossary.md

 ![Illustrative Radiotherapy Example](BreastTreatmentPlan.png)

-<br>Here is a hierarchical view of the same course of treatment:<br>
+Here is a hierarchical view of the same course of treatment:

 ![Relationship of Plans, Phases, and Course](BreastTreatmentSummary.png)